 In addition to a well-balanced diet, freshly extracted juice is highly nutritious for the entire family.
-It boosts your immune system, energy levels, and delivers a healthy dose of antioxidants.
+It boosts your immune system, your energy levels, and delivers a healthy dose of antioxidants.
 But remember, juice can be part of a diet, not your child’s entire diet.

 Take advantage of its health benefits by experimenting with different recipes.
 There are countless combinations, but here are a few to get you started: